 A 10-minute comedy called - Barbarians at the Gate - was part of another sell-out evening of new writing at the Sydenam Centre in south London produced by Spontaneous Productions in July.

 I was long-listed for this year's Kenneth Branagh New Drama Writing Award and, in May, a comedy called Accidently on Purpose was part of a three-night run of 10-minute plays called Shorts @ The Canal.

-Love and Sudden Death - a comedy about adultery, revenge and the benefits of fully comprehensive home insurance was part of a sold-out evening organized by the lovely people at Get Over It Productions in April.
+Love and Sudden Death - a comedy about adultery, revenge and the benefits of fully comprehensive insurance was part of a sold-out evening organized by Get Over It Productions in April.

 A comedy play called A Convenient Affair was selected for an evening of ten-minute plays about romance and heartbreak called Love Bites Again.
 The show was created by Spontaneous Productions and performed to a sell-out audience in February.